On star-$k$-PCGs: Exploring class boundaries for small $k$ values: Conclusions and open problems

 \section{Conclusions and open problems}

-In this paper we consider the problem of characterizing star-multi-interval pairwise compatibility graphs.
-This is particularly interesting as this class connects two important graph classes: the PCGs and multithreshold graphs for both of which a complete characterization is not yet know.
-Here we study the relation between the star-multi-interval pairwise compatibility graphs and circular and grid graphs.
-We first prove that circular graphs, $C_n$ are star-$2$-PCGs and for any $n\geq 5$ are not star-$1$-PCGs.
-We then consider $d$-dimensional grids and for the specific cases $d=2$ and $d=4$ we improve on the existing general result stating that any $d$-dimensional grid is at least a star-$(d-3)$-PCG \cite{Jamison20}.
-More specifically, we show that $2$-dimensional grid graphs $G_{n_1,n_2}$, are star-$1$-PCG only if $\min\{n_1,n_2\}\leq 2$ and they are star-$2$-PCGs otherwise.
-For $4$-dimensional grids we show that they are not star-$2$-PCGs.
-It remains open to determine the minimum value $k$ for which $d$-dimensional grids, with $d\geq 3$, are star-$k$-PCGs.
+In this paper we consider the problem of characterizing star-$k$-PCGs.
+This is particularly interesting as this class connects two important graph classes: the PCGs and multithreshold graphs for both of which a complete characterization is not yet known.
+Here we investigate the star number, $\gamma$, of simple graph classes, such as graphs of small size, caterpillars, cycles and grids.
+Specifically, we determine the exact value of $\gamma(G)$ for all the graphs with at most 7 vertices.
+By doing so we show that the smallest graphs with star number 2 are only 4 and have exactly 5 vertices; the smallest graphs with star number 3 are only 3 and have exactly 7 vertices.
+Next, we provide a construction showing that the star number of caterpillars is one.
+Moreover, we show that the star number of cycles and two dimensional grid graphs is 2 and that for $4$-dimensional grids the star number is at least 3.
+Many problems remain open.